canton7/RestEase/README.md

 ### I want to upload a file

-Let's assume you want to upload a file (from a stream), setting its name and content-type manually (skip these bits of not).
+Let's assume you want to upload a file (from a stream), setting its name and content-type manually (skip these bits if not).
 There are a couple of ways of doing this, depending on your needs:

 ```csharp
 public interface ISomeApi